henriquemarlon/swapx/README.md

 > 3 - The **Operator**, which is part of the **Cartesi Coprocessor**, operates under the **crypto-economic security** of the [**EigenLayer restaking protocol**](https://docs.eigenlayer.xyz/eigenlayer/overview).
 This gives it the ability to perform operations with guarantees of the computation performed, while also having [**"skin in the game"**](https://docs.eigenlayer.xyz/eigenlayer/concepts/slashing/slashing-concept) through slashing penalties in case of malicious behavior.

-> 4 - The **Cartesi Coprocessor** is an EigenLayer AVS with a network of operators, leveraging the runtime provided by the **Cartesi Machine**.
+> 4 - The **Cartesi Coprocessor** is an EigenLayer AVS that operates through a network of operators, leveraging the runtime provided by the **Cartesi Machine**.
+It is triggered when a new TaskIssued(bytes32, bytes, address) event is emitted.
 To learn more, visit: https://docs.mugen.builders/cartesi-co-processor-tutorial/introduction.

+> 5 - The **Base Layer Access** is enabled through domain `0x27`, present in the GIO, which allows calls via[`eth_getStorageAt`](https://www.quicknode.com/docs/ethereum/eth_getStorageAt).
+Based on this, the application can access the base layer (read-only), and this is how previously created orders (up to the previous block) are loaded into the application to be processed within the order book.
+The request specification is as follows:
+>   ```
+>   {"domain": "0x27", "id": "0x<block_hash:32_bytes><address:20_bytes><storage_slot:32_bytes>"}
+>   ```

 ###  Prerequisites